divergencymcr/divergencymcr.github.io/archive/event/mixology2017/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Mixology" # the name of the artist or company
-show: "Come & discover more<br>about Divergency" # the name of the show
+show: "Come & discover<br>more about us…" # the name of the show
 artist_size: 1
 show_size: 4
 season: "Mixology 27|3|2017"